martindale/muttr-whitepaper/README.md

 given message in the DHT, which the pod will relay to the recipient directly or if the recipient is offline, store for "playback" at a later time.

-In practice, to join the network a seed will connect to a pod of it's choice on two channels.
+In practice, to join the network a seed will connect to a pod of its choice on two channels.
 The first channel is to start discovering other seeds in the DHT and begin participating in the cooperative storage of messages.
 The other is a private channel between the seed and the pod exclusively, for the purpose of